Kim Ji-hyun (actress): 2012–2018: A decade with Theater Ganda and other projects

-2019–Present: Major Theater Productions and Rise in Popularity
+2019–present: Major theater productions and rise in popularity

-In 2019, Kim Ji-hyun continued to expand her acting repertoire, taking on diverse roles in stage and musical productions.
+In 2019, Kim continued to expand her acting repertoire, taking on diverse roles in stage and musical productions.
 In March, she and Moon Hye-won shared the role of Yoon Yeo-ok in the musical adaptation of the television series Eyes of Dawn.
 Directed by Kim Jong-hak and written by Song Ji-na, the adaptation is based on a 10-volume novel by Kim Seong-jong published in 1981.
 The musical, which premiered in March 2019, maintained the dramatic storyline of the original work while introducing new characters and significant historical events, spanning from the Japanese colonial period to World War II, Korea's liberation and the Korean War.

 In August 2019, Kim took on the challenge of portraying nine different characters in the two-hander play adaptation of Jane Austen's Pride and Prejudice.
 This production required her to memorize and perform a considerable amount of dialogue.
 Despite her experience, the complexity of the characters, including Elizabeth Bennet, Mrs. Bennet, and Lydia Bennet, proved demanding.
 She received the script from the Moon Company in August 2018 while concluding her involvement in Bungee Jumping.

 While performing in musical Eyes of Dawn, Kim received an offer to audition for Sweeney Todd from OD Company.
 Despite a busy schedule and a conflicting drama commitment, she submitted a video audition.
 Producer Shin Chun-soo and director Eric Schaeffer were impressed by her performance and confirmed her casting.
 Sweeney Todd, which premiered in October 2019, marked Kim's first major licensed musical, representing a significant departure from her previous roles in original musicals.
 Her portrayal of Mrs. Lovett surprised many, as she had primarily played innocent and resentful characters in the past.